Home / Business / Controversial Opinion — The majority of companies should avoid implementing AI in their customer support

 The AI Dilemma: When to Embrace Technology and When to Hold Back

-In today’s rapidly evolving business landscape, the conversation around Artificial Intelligence (AI) has reached a fever pitch.
+In today’s rapidly evolving business landscape, the conversation around artificial intelligence (AI) has reached a fever pitch.
 As the founder of a voice AI company, I often find myself in a unique position: advising potential clients against investing in our product.
 This might sound counterintuitive, but after closely working with numerous organizations and experiencing both success and failures, I firmly believe that not all businesses are ready to adopt AI for customer service.

 Understanding the Limitations of AI